Frijol/climate-change/GLOSSARY.md

 ## station backup failure
 failure of an electricity generation station due to loss of electricity

+## stator
+the part of an assembly that holds still– in the case of a generator, typically the stator contains windings of a conductor in which AC current is excited by the motion of the magnetic field in a moving rotor

 ## synchronous generator
 An electrical generator of AC power which is synchronized with a standard frequency